Pistachio: Water needs

-By 2020, there were 150,000 pistachio farmers in Iran, approximately 70% of whom were small-scale producers using inefficient manual picking and processing techniques.
-There were 950 far larger U.S. producers, using highly efficient mechanized production techniques.
-The U.S. and Iran control 70% of the world export market, with the U.S. in the lead.
-Worldwide demand exceeds production, so both countries can sell to various export markets.
+In a typical California orchard of 1 acre, pistachios require over 1000000 USgal of water per year, an amount adding stress to the state's water problem.
+Nearly all California pistachios grow in state regions classified as having extremely high water stress.

 Toxicity

 As with other tree seeds, aflatoxin is found in poorly harvested or processed pistachios.
-Aflatoxins are potent carcinogenic chemicals produced by molds such as Aspergillus flavus and A. parasiticus.
+Aflatoxins are potent carcinogens produced by molds such as Aspergillus flavus and A. parasiticus.
 The mold contamination may occur from soil or poor storage and be spread by pests.
 High levels of mold growth typically appear as gray to black filament-like growth.
 Eating mold-infected and aflatoxin-contaminated pistachios is unsafe.
 Aflatoxin contamination is a frequent risk, particularly in warmer and humid environments.
 Food contaminated with aflatoxins has caused frequent outbreaks of acute illnesses in parts of the world.
 In some cases, such as in Kenya, this has led to several deaths.

 Pistachio shells typically split naturally before harvest, with a hull covering the intact seeds.
 The hull protects the kernel from invasion by molds and insects, but this hull protection can be damaged in the orchard by poor orchard management practices, by birds, or after harvest, which makes exposure to contamination much easier.
 Some pistachios undergo a so-called "early split", wherein both the hull and the shell split.
 Damage or early splits can lead to aflatoxin contamination.
 In some cases, a harvest may be treated to keep contamination below strict food safety thresholds; in other cases, an entire batch of pistachios must be destroyed because of aflatoxin contamination.

-Like other members of the family Anacardiaceae (which includes poison ivy, sumac, mango, and cashew), pistachios contain urushiol, an irritant that can cause allergic reactions.
+Like other members of the family Anacardiaceae (which includes poison ivy, sumac, mango, and cashew), pistachios contain urushiol, an irritant that can cause allergic skin reactions.